6:42 AM EST

 Affected Area: Clay, IL; Richland, IL

-Wheather Alert Summary: ...The flood warning continues for the following rivers in illinois... little wabash river below clay city affecting clay and richland counties. .The following forecasts are based on observed precipitation, soil moisture conditions, and forecast precipitation. * what...Minor flooding is occurring and minor flooding is forecast. * where...Little wabash river below clay city. * when...Until wednesday morning. * impacts...At 19.7 feet, mayflower road...Just north of u.S. route 50...Begins to flood. * additional details... - at 7:45 pm cdt saturday the stage was 19.8 feet. - recent activity...The maximum river stage in the 24 hours ending at 7:45 pm cdt saturday was 19.8 feet. - forecast...The river is expected to rise to a crest of 19.9 feet just after midnight tonight. it will then fall below flood stage early wednesday morning. - flood stage is 18.0 feet. - http://www.Weather.Gov/safety/flood
+Wheather Alert Summary: ...The flood warning is extended for the following rivers in illinois... little wabash river below clay city affecting clay and richland counties. .The following forecasts are based on observed precipitation, soil moisture conditions, and forecast precipitation. * what...Minor flooding is forecast. * where...Little wabash river below clay city. * when...From this morning until further notice. * impacts...At 22.0 feet, north clay road...1 mile east of the gage is flooded. * additional details... - at 12:45 am cst thursday the stage was 15.5 feet. - forecast...The river is expected to rise above flood stage this morning and continue rising to a crest of 21.2 feet saturday morning. - flood stage is 18.0 feet. - http://www.Weather.Gov/safety/flood

 Official National Weather Service Weather Alert Statement